YesYouKenSpace/go-gotchas/README.md

 # go-snippets
 This repository stores snippets of golang code.
-They are usually experiments to demonstrate certain behaviours.
+They are experiments to demonstrate certain behaviours.

 Every `**/main.go` is an experiment on its own, accompanied with `sample.out` which contains both the stdout and stderr